AI is redefining the voice of the customer before our eyes

 In this way, AI adds depth and context to customer experiences by providing a more thorough, direct and accurate connection with revenue.

-AI will redefine VoC on a massive scale.
+AI is shaking up VoC on a massive scale.

 Organizations have a radically different understanding of the customer journey than they did back in 2014.
 It’s time to think differently about VoC as well.
-Meeting or exceeding expectations for every single customer requires an exhaustive supply of data—and you’ll need a lot more than satisfaction surveys to find it.
-In fact, the vast majority of your customers will never provide feedback of any kind.
-The CX teams positioned to gain the biggest competitive advantage aren’t doubling down on “tried and true” methods.
+Meeting or exceeding expectations for every single customer requires an exhaustive supply of accessible, actionable data—and you’ll need a lot more than satisfaction surveys to find it.
+The teams positioned to gain the biggest competitive advantage aren’t doubling down on “tried and true” methods.
 Instead, they’re leveraging AI to listen to silent customers through their actions rather than words.